 Note that at this price point, you might also find specialized “thermal” wetsuits.
 These are made with warmer materials for those who, say, swim in the Northern ocean areas or in very early-or-late season temps.
 You will pay much more for these, and in our opinion they really only benefit a tiny fraction of triathletes.

 Recommended Model: At this price, all manufacturers make high quality products that we love.
 One model that gets rave reviews from racers is the Blue Seventy Helix.
 In the past, Blue Seventy had also offered an Axis wetsuit at the high-end, but we believe they discontinued it because no maker needs two top-end wetsuits in their lineup, leaving the Helix as their masterpiece.
-Get free shipping on the Helix and other Blue Seventy wetsuits through our arrangement with this preferred supplier, simply by following this link.
+Get free shipping on the Helix and other Blue Seventy wetsuits simply by following this link.

 The other heavy-hitter that we have personally used and really like is Xterra’s Vector Pro, a suit that feels great in the water and allows for such good range of motion you may forget you have a wetsuit on.
 Xterra sells direct to consumer, and extends a discount if you use our code, ‘EBOOK’, at their site.
 With the discount, you would really be hard-pressed to find a better wetsuit for the money.